AlexKachur98/react-express-portfolio/client/README.md

 This Vite + React application powers the UI for [alexkachur.dev](https://alexkachur.dev).
 It renders the single-page experience (hero, about, education, projects, services, contact) with glassmorphism styling, reveal animations, and responsive navigation.

+Every section now lives inside `Home.jsx`, and the floating navigation collapses into a mobile-style tray for any viewport below 900 px.

 ## Quick Start

 ```bash